-Re: Approval of a proposal for a new Minor in Education for Cultural and Linguistic Diversity submitted by the College of Education and Social Services
+Re: Approval of a proposal for a new Minor in Education for Cultural and Linguistic Diversity

 At its meeting on March 2, 2017, the Curricular Affairs Committee unanimously approved the action recommended in the following memo and attached proposal.

 The Curricular Affairs Committee unanimously approved a proposal for a University-wide General Education requirement in Quantitative Reasoning.
 The proposal, which was developed by a committee of dedicated faculty, puts forth the resolution below.
 The full proposal is attached to this memo, and describes the development process and specific courses identified as fulfilling the proposed requirement.
 If approved by the Faculty Senate and Board of Trustees, the requirement will be implemented starting Fall 2017.